-Paul Skinner was re-appointed to the Defence Board on 1 September 2014, a position he was previously employed in from 2006-2009.
+Paul Skinner was re-appointed to the Defence Board on 1 September 2014, a position he previously held from 2006-2009.
 He is also the Chair of Defence Equipment and Support, a trading entity within the Ministry of Defence responsible for defence procurement and related support activities to the UK armed forces, to which he was appointed on 1 June 2014.

 He is a non-executive member of the Public Interest Body of PricewaterhouseCoopers LLP and a member of the Advisory Body of Norton Rose Fulbright LLP.
-Paul is an experienced leader of major global corporations in the basic resources industries as Group Managing Director of Royal Dutch Shell and Chairman of Rio Tinto.
+Paul is an experienced leader of major global corporations in the basic resources industries and was formerly Group Managing Director of Royal Dutch Shell and Chairman of Rio Tinto.

-He also has board experience as a non-executive director of financial services and industrial companies, and in various public sector roles including Chair of Infrastructure UK, HM Treasury.
+He also has board experience as a non-executive director of financial services and industrial companies, including Standard Chartered, Air Liquide and Tetra Laval, and in various public sector roles including Chair of Infrastructure UK, HM Treasury.

 He was appointed CBE in 2014.